We will be closed for the Easter break from 5pm Thursday 17 April until 9am Tuesday 22 April.

 Colic can be very distressing for both you as a parent and your baby.
 It typically occurs within the first few months of your baby’s life, often peaking around the 6-week mark.

-It is characterized by periods of inconsolable crying, obvious physical discomfort and the inability to settle easily.
+It is characterised by periods of inconsolable crying, obvious physical discomfort and the inability to settle easily.
 While the exact cause of colic remains unclear, below are some of the factors to consider.

 • Gastrointestinal immaturity - this is one of the primary reasons for colic.
 Your baby can have trouble processing and digesting breast milk or formula which can lead to a gas build up and gastric discomfort.